 Powered by Lyft

-- New students should have received an invite from Lyft on August 16.
+- New students will receive an invite from Lyft on January 3.

 - Returning students are automatically activated and should check for USC Safe Rides in the promo section of the app.

-- You will then activate your current Lyft account or create a new account through this invite.
+- New students will then activate your current Lyft account or create a new account through this invite.

 - Any Lyft Shared ride inside the USC Safe Ride Program boundary between 7pm and 2am will be free.